 One of the best ways to cope with the emotional struggle of ALS is by connecting with others who understand what you are going through.
 Finding those people though can be the hard part, and that is where ALS Texas comes in.

-We facilitate vital groups to help connect you with other individuals who are battling this disease.
-Today, we are connected now more than ever before with the rise of virtual support groups.
+We facilitate virtual groups to help connect you with other individuals who are battling this disease.

 Virtual Platforms Extend Our Community